volt-protocol/whitepaper/README.md

 Besides external yield venues, Volt Protocol is likely to develop its own lending markets and yield strategies to allow for ever more customizable risk and return strategies for VCON market governance.
 An example would be a native market for lending against ETH, where users can always access the best borrowing rate among Volt Protocol and its supported venues, and without any other long tail assets that add risk for the protocol.

 # Market Module
 Besides deposits of DAI or USDC into frictionless venues like Compound, most strategies for market governance will face slippage when funds are reallocated between venues.
 This either introduces griefing risk or imposes costs on VCON holders.
 The market module is a (partial) solution, allowing swaps between stablecoins or dollar-denominated yield products at low, no, or even negative swap costs to the Volt system.

 The market module is a type of Peg Stability Module that allows a one way swap from asset A to asset B at a fixed exchange rate.
 For example, the USDC-BUSD-1 module would offer USDC in exchange for BUSD at a 1:1.0001 ratio.
 By undercutting normal stableswap fees, we empirically observe that a PSM can be fully used on a reasonable timespan.

 While funds are deposited in the Market Module, they are not idle, but instead are still deposited in the underlying venues to earn yield.
 The Market Module simply has permission to pull a certain amount of funds from a venue on behalf of those who have "deposited" there.
 In this way a switch from Compound USDC to Euler BUSD might be accomplished seamlessly with no fees, earning yield the whole time.

-# SubDAOs and Parameter Tuning
+# Consensus Parameters
 Despite our efforts, there are certain system parameters that may need human intervention to tune, or judgements to be made such as marking down the value of collateral after losses in a yield venue due to an exploit.
-Instead of a monolithic token governance, Volt Protocol will use the specific quorum sizes and veto rules for each “knob” that can be turned in the system.
-This way, smaller decisions can move more quickly through governance in specified contracts, and larger system changes will require more buy-in from stakeholders.

-For example, adjusting the k value described in the Interest Rates sections below would be subject to different rules than adjusting what % of VCON supply may be sold in a given Surplus Buffer Auction.
-In turn, updating the core system contracts would have far stricter requirements than the above.

-### Classically Governed Parameters
+These require token voting outside a strict context of economic incentives, with changes subject to the Veto Module.

-#### Target surplus buffer ratio
+## Target surplus buffer ratio
 The target ratio between the system’s reserves in excess of the backing of the VOLT supply, and the total circulation of VOLT.
 This important system constant should be determined by governance based on the overall risks of the whitelisted yield venues.
 Exceeding this threshold for prolonged periods will cause the VOLT system to adjust baseline rates down, and vice versa.
+This is a key limit to excessive risk-taking.

-#### Target VCON Utilization
+## Target VCON Participation
 The target portion of the VCON supply engaged in market governance.
 This important system constant should be determined by governance based on the performance gains of market governance vs more static yield deployments.
 Exceeding the target threshold for prolonged periods will cause the share of system profits distributed to market governance participants to reduce, and vice versa.

-#### Surplus buffer deviation sensitivity
+## Surplus buffer deviation sensitivity
 Referred to as “k” in the relevant equations, this is the system’s sensitivity to immediate term deviations from the target surplus buffer ratio.
 A higher k means a larger change in the VOLT rate in response to deviations from the target surplus buffer size.
 This system constant should be determined by governance through models and simulations to determine an optimal sensitivity to meet the system’s liquidity needs at a given time, based on the composition of the PCV and the velocity of the VOLT supply.

-#### VCON utilization deviation sensitivity
+## VCON utilization deviation sensitivity
 Another k, this constant is similar to the above and determines how sensitive the VCON profit share is to deviations from the target participation rate in market governance.
 This constant should be determined by governance to allow VCON holders reasonably consistent fee share while still adjusting to supply and demand.

-#### Auction parameters
+## Auction parameters
 What portion of the VCON supply can be sold in a given auction to grow the surplus buffer, and the maximum frequency of these auctions, are important questions for the growth of Volt Protocol.
 It is difficult to determine how decision making about VCON emission can be performed purely through market governance at this stage.
 A later implementation may attempt to allow market governance to control the frequency and size of VCON auction.

-## VCON and the Surplus Buffer
+# VCON Economics

-### VCON Auction
+## VCON Auction
 Merely accumulating the surplus buffer from system fees constrains expansion.
 VCON auctions can be used to grow the surplus buffer and allow more rapid expansion than reliance on fee accumulation while remaining within safe bounds.
 At regular intervals, a VCON auction can be triggered with a minimum price equal to the value of the surplus buffer divided by the VCON supply, plus a mint fee.
 The maximum size and frequency of VCON auctions can be determined by governance.

-### Ragequit
+## Ragequit
 VCON holders can “ragequit” in exchange for a pro rata share of the surplus buffer less a redemption fee.
 This allows capital to exit the system when the surplus buffer is too large relative to the PCV, if the system were to become defunct, or if they judge their fellow VCON holders to be taking unacceptable risks in governance.
 The process is rate limited so VOLT holders can react to fluctuations in the size of the surplus buffer.

-# Edge Cases

-Extreme system leverage means the ratio between the VOLT supply and the surplus buffer is very high, meaning there is a risk that VCON holders have insufficient skin in the game when participating in market governance.
-This is mitigated by the leverage factor and increasing the portion of funds retained in system reserves when the surplus buffer is too small.

-Loss of Funds in yield venues.
-This may not be accurately reflected in on chain balances.
-The process for marking down a cToken with bad debt or other similar decisions may require governance intervention outside of the market governance framework.

-# Hypothetical Implementation

-Consider an implementation based on a Compound style lending market.
-Each venue for market governance should be tokenized with its own system price based on accrued yield.

-VCON tokens would have a system price derived from their borrowing limit.

-The base form of PCV is VOLT.
-VCON holders borrow VOLT and convert it into other tokens through the system routers, which are added to a given holders’ position.
-The interest rate model for VOLT is determined by a Volt Interest Oracle Module based on the surplus buffer ratio and average market governance yield.
-The VOLT price increase defaults to the Base Yield Venue rate (which might be aDAI-aUSDC-cDAI-cUSDC optimized strategy or other form) when not influenced by market governance.

-VCON holders can be liquidated if they underperform the VOLT rate for too long, based on the VOLT price increasing faster than the value of their tokenized venue positions, and cannot remove their VCON collateral without repaying their loan first.

-The additional special feature would be allowing VOLT holders to repay VCON holder debt and obtain the underlying yield venue tokens (but not VCON).
-In the normal Compound markets, anyone can repay debt, but not obtain the collateral tokens.

-# Alternative Denominations
+# vETH
 Market governance can be applied to alternative denominations of capital besides USD.
 The same infrastructure that will govern VOLT can be extended to support vETH, a market governed ETH-denominated currency.
 Other “fiat” denominations are also possible, if there is on chain holder demand to support tokenization.
 Supporting multiple capital types will enable efficiency gains in lending, borrowing, and exchange.

-## vETH
 There are several advantages to including an ETH derivative in the VOLT system.
 The same market governance codebase can support allocation of ETH or its derivatives into yield venues, or even conduct Rocket Pool-esque decentralized staking.
 Volt Protocol can internalize borrow aggregation and peer to peer matching functions in the future, such as allowing vETH holders to borrow in stablecoins at whichever is lowest among the VOLT rate or the whitelisted yield venues.

 # Checks and Balances
 Profit motive for VCON holders alone is insufficient to ensure certain protocol functions are performed correctly from the perspective of VOLT holders.
 To prevent abuses, checks and balances will be added outside of market governance.
 Most prominent among these are the two “Nope DAOs”, mechanisms by which VOLT or VCON holders can veto system changes.
 This applies to any governance action, such as parameter adjustments or onboarding of new yield venues.
 Different quorum thresholds may be used for different types of changes.